 Respite care is a vital support system for caregivers, ensuring they can take necessary breaks while their loved ones receive quality care.
 By understanding the importance of respite care, recognizing the statistics surrounding it, and knowing how to access services, caregivers can improve their well-being and enhance the quality of life for those they care for.
 Prioritizing respite care is not just beneficial; it is essential for sustaining the caregiving relationship in a healthy and effective manner.

-HCC is proud to provide Respite Care for families in Fairfield and Westchester Counties.
+HCC is proud to provide Respite Care for families in Fairfield County.

 Sources: